tkAcharya/kickstart-campaign/README.md

 ## Description
 I have tried to build the code of [KICKSTARTER](https://www.kickstarter.com/) , this is a website where people post their ideas and get investments around it promising to give the product to the investors.
 This can be secured more by use of blockchain ethereum , to track whether the money is being sent to vendors or being used in personal expenses.
 This code focuses on providing a basic approach of how we can track , approve expenses for the desired campaign.

+This Project also includes a Frontend Web Designing in it created with the help of React , Next JS and deployed on 3000 port.

 ### 1. Clone the project